leavittlogan/spotify-lingo/README.md

 # spotify-lingo

-A web app for romanizing japanese song titles (displays the song you are currently listening).
-Support for more general language translation possibly coming in the future
+A web app for romanizing japanese song titles (displays the song you are currently listening to).
+Support for more general language translation possibly coming in the future.

 Note: This project is still a WIP, and not deployed anywhere at the moment.